 These once-upon-a-time dying greenhouse plants and 2/$1 seed packets from Dollar Tree have bloomed right where they were planted in my little backyard flowerbed.

 I didn’t know if they’d turn out.
 This was my first year planting flowers on this kind of scale.
-I’ve done small pots by the house (which currently have silk flowers in them this year- don’t judge), and we have lilies growing by the garage that my husband planted & need absolutely no maintenance, but I’ve never done this on my own (and really, Mr. Awesome helped me a whole lot).
+I’ve done small pots by the house (which currently have silk flowers in them this year, don’t judge), and we have lilies growing by the garage that my husband planted that need absolutely no maintenance.
+But I’ve never done this on my own.
+Well, really, Mr. Awesome helped me a whole lot.

 Still, I thought I’d give it a go.